Jacky Kwong, MD

-I was born in Singapore and immigrated to Northern California with my family when I was 7.
+I was born in Singapore and immigrated to northern California with my family when I was 7.
 I’m the youngest in my family.
 My father was an engineer and my mother was a piano teacher.
-My older sister also pursued a career in medicine and is an anesthesiology resident at UCSF.
-When I was younger, I wanted to be a celebrity chef.
-In college, I was interested in underrepresented populations and wanted to be a social worker at an inner city high school.
-I realized a career in medicine could combine aspects of my prior aspirations and provide a deeper sense of fulfillment.
-If I were not a doctor, I would open a bakery and make breads and/or pizzas.
+My older sister also pursued a career in medicine and is an anesthesiology resident.
+In college, I was interested in underrepresented populations and wanted to be a social worker.
+In medical school, I wanted to be a pediatrician but realized that I enjoyed operating and taking care of surgical patients more.
+I had the honor of having wonderful mentors who helped with through the transition and would not be where I am today if it were not for their guidance.
+If I were not a doctor, I would open a bakery and make breads, pizzas, and have a fancy espresso machine.

 - Kwong JZ, Gray JM, Rein L, Liu Y, Melzer-Lange MD.
 An educational intervention for medical students to improve self-efficacy in firearm injury prevention counseling.
 Inj Epidemiol.
 2019;6(Suppl 1):27.
 Published 2019 May 29. doi:10.1186/s40621-019-0201-3.

 - Richter F, Subramaniam SR, Magen I, et al. A Molecular Tweezer Ameliorates Motor Deficits in Mice Overexpressing α-Synuclein.
 Neurotherapeutics.
 2017;14(4):1107–1119. doi:10.1007/s13311-017-0544-9.